 Security market playersChina has one of the largest bond markets in the world.
-As China continues to release barriers to its bond market, there has been a significant growth of foreign investors’ participation over the past years.
-Financial bonds, government bonds and corporate debenture bonds are the most provided bond types in China’s bond market.
+As China continued to remove barriers to its bond market, foreign investor participation saw some significant growth of over the past years.
+Financial bonds, government bonds, and corporate debenture bonds were the most popular products in China’s bond market.

 Over 130 securities companies operate in China.
 Of those, the biggest 10 securities companies in China had generated the largest share of the securities industry total revenue.
 Since the beginning of Mainland China’s IPO sponsor system in 2014, a company was required to be sponsored by a securities company to be able to list publicly in Mainland China.

 Stock market turmoil and recoveryAfter reaching its peak in 2015, the transaction volume at the two stock exchanges (SSE and SZSE) in Mainland China began to shrink.
 In the months before the crash, a large volume of investors joined the market to profit from rising stock prices.
 The resulting bubble began bursting on June 12, 2015, and reached its trough on August 24, 2015, which was known as “Black Monday”.
 In the immediate aftermath of the crash, policymakers in Beijing scrambled to stabilize the market and limit the impact on other sectors of the economy.